GokulRao2004/IMAGE_CAPTIONING/readme.md

 # Llama3.2-11B-Vision Example: Image Processing with Transformers

-This project demonstrates the use of a **Llama3.2-11B-Vision** model for processing images and generating text.
+This project demonstrates the use of a **Llama3.2-11B-Vision** model for processing images.
 The example provided showcases the generation of a response based on an image input and a user-provided textual prompt using a locally stored model.

 ---